 - The Mac app lists the price at $2.99 per month.

 - Supported Platforms: Android, iPhone/iPad, Web

 Any.do is an award-winning to-do list app, due to its stunning interface and signature feature, the Any.do Moment.

 This to-do list app doesn’t just keep track of your tasks but also helps you get better at managing them, something only the best productivity apps can do.

 Any.do synchronizes all your apps seamlessly, making your to-do list available anywhere.
-It’s an all-in-one free to-do guide, calendar, and smartphone reminders.
+It’s an all-in-one free to-do guide, calendar app, and a reminder app that stays with you wherever you go.
 Due to its amazing free tier services, Any.do is one of the best free to-do list apps.

 Any.do can be great for anyone who wants to make the most of their time by embracing a minimalist design as well as powerful apps.
 This is exactly what you need if you’re the kind of person who adds things to a list and forgets about them.

 - Any.do Moment is the signature feature of the app.
 This feature allows you to review all of the tasks currently assigned to you and determine whether to commit or postpone them to a later date.

 - Any.do has launched a new feature – Focus Mode.
 Entering into the focus mode means setting a time to be focused for say, 20 mins.
 On-screen appears a small tree and timer.